franciscovillaescusa/CMD/docs/source/inference.rst

-challenges
+Challenges
 ----------

 The results obtained with the above model were very promising.
-The network were able to determine the value of the cosmological parameters with a few percent accuracy.
+The networks were able to determine the value of the cosmological parameters with a few percent accuracy.
 However, some problems raised up.
 The most important was that for some fields, the model was not robust.
 For instance, if the model was trained on 2D maps from the IllustrisTNG simulations, it worked ery well when tested on maps from those simulations, but it failed when tested on 2D maps from the SIMBA simulations.

 We think the three main challenges for the parameter inference task are: